Open border: Arguments for open borders

 Open borders would help save the lives of people who would otherwise have to wait for countries to decide the fate of refugees.
-As stated by author Sasha Polakow-Suransky, countries have enough to care for their citizens and others.
+As stated by Sasha Polakow-Suransky, countries have enough to care for their citizens and others.
 Caplan has also shared that not doing anything and being a bystander is just as harmful to refugees.
 It is estimated that open borders would allow people to be safe.

 Refugees who are in danger flee to Western countries which have provided safety and comfort.
 David Miliband argues that having open borders will rescue the lives of migrants who are constantly struggling to survive in inhabitable areas.
 According to him, accepting migrants into Western countries shows the acceptance for those in need and expresses that support and guidance is essential to saving the lives of innocent people.

-According to London School of Economics political theorist Chandran Kukathas, immigration control is a threat to freedom and national self-determination.
+According to Chandran Kukathas, immigration control is a threat to freedom and national self-determination.
 He argues, "immigration control is not merely about preventing outsiders from moving across borders.
 It is about controlling what outsiders do once in a society: whether they work, reside, study, set up businesses, or share their lives with others.
 But controlling outsiders-immigrants or would-be immigrants-requires regulating, monitoring, and sanctioning insiders, those citizens and residents who might otherwise hire, trade with, house, teach, or generally associate with outsiders."

 Open borders cannot be dismissed as merely a utopian idea, argues Harald Bauder, because they do not propose an alternative way to organize human society but rather are a critique of closed or controlled borders.
 This critique, however, invites the search for practical as well as radical solutions to the problematic consequences of contemporary migration practices, including the deaths of migrants in the Mediterranean Sea, the US–Mexico border, and elsewhere.
 Bauder takes a more pragmatic approach as he hypothetically explores what an open border world would look like.
 Since open borders would allow for free movement but would not necessarily prevent discrimination on the basis of status, he first argues that the key to a just world with open borders is access to citizenship for all persons within a territory.
 By looking at different basis for citizenship, he explains that granting citizenship solely based on place of residence, independent of any other factors, would be a step towards a world where cross-border mobility doesn’t result in unfair and unequal treatment.

+According to Jeffrey Miron: "Immigrants presumably benefit from immigrating.
+That should count in evaluating immigration policy.
+It is arbitrary that some people or their ancestors were lucky enough to have already migrated to a better country."